Locations

 Whether any structural repair is needed.
 After comb removal in a wall or soffit, the opening needs to be properly sealed.
 Some beekeepers do this; others subcontract it or exclude it.
 Factor it into your total cost if it applies.

-Established hive in an accessible location (open tree cavity, exposed exterior surface): $250 to $500.
+Established hive, accessible location (open tree cavity or exposed surface)$250 to $500

-Complex structural work (hive inside finished drywall, multiple entry points, extensive comb): $700 to $1,500 and up.
+Complex structural work (finished drywall, multiple entries, extensive comb)$700 to $1,500 and up

 Live removal and relocation costs more than extermination.
 Spraying the entry point kills the colony but leaves the comb in place, and it does not kill all the bees.
 Surviving bees, drawn back by the scent, restart the problem.
 Live removal extracts the bees, removes the comb, and closes the entry point.
 The additional cost is in the extraction labor and the live handling.
 For a wall job, it is also in the opening and repair.